Anti-Serb sentiment: Breakup of Yugoslavia

-During the Yugoslav Wars of the 1990s, anti-Serb sentiment flooded Croatia, Bosnia and Kosovo, and because of its independence and its historical association with Serbophobia, the Independent State of Croatia would sometimes serve as a rallying symbol for people who intended to proclaim aversion towards Serbia.
+During the Yugoslav Wars of the 1990s, anti-Serb sentiment became widespread across Slovenia, Croatia, Bosnia and Herzegovina, and Kosovo, and because of its independence and its historical association with Serbophobia, the Independent State of Croatia would sometimes serve as a rallying symbol for people who intended to proclaim aversion towards Serbia.
 It also worked vice versa.
 And while the Serbian nationalism of the time is well-known, anti-Serb sentiment was present in all non-Serb republics of Yugoslavia during its breakup.
-Bookocide of works written in Serbian took place in Croatia, with as many as 2.8 million books destroyed.
+It is estimated that in the 90s, up to 2.8 million books were written off from Croatian public libraries, with most of them being destroyed under the guise of the regular process of writing off lost and damaged books from the library systems; the targeted books were frequently Serbian or printed in Cyrillic, along with books ideologically associated with the dissolved Yugoslavian state.

-In 1997 the FR Yugoslavia submitted claims to the International Court of Justice in which it charged that Bosnia and Herzegovina was responsible for the acts of genocide which were committed against the Serbs in Bosnia and Herzegovina, acts which were incited by anti-Serb sentiment and rhetoric which was communicated through all forms of the media.
+In 1997, the FR Yugoslavia submitted claims to the International Court of Justice in which it charged that Bosnia and Herzegovina was responsible for the acts of genocide which were committed against the Serbs of Bosnia and Herzegovina, acts which were incited by anti-Serb sentiment and rhetoric which was communicated through all forms of the media.
 For example, The Novi Vox, a Muslim youth paper, published a poem titled "Patriotic Song" with the following verses: "Dear mother, I'm going to plant willows; We'll hang Serbs from them; Dear mother, I'm going to sharpen knives; We'll soon fill pits again."
-The paper Zmaj od Bosne published an article with a sentence saying "Each Muslim must name a Serb and take oath to kill him."
-The radio station Hajat broadcast "public calls for the execution of Serbs."
+The paper Zmaj od Bosne published an article with a sentence saying "Each Muslim must name a Serb and take an oath to kill him."
+The radio station Hajat regularly broadcast "public calls for the execution of Serbs."